UXlySoftware/1shot-discord-bot/README.md

 # 1Shot Discord Bot Demo

-This is a minimal example of how to leveral 1Shot API in a Discord Bot.
+This is a minimal example of how to leverage 1Shot API in a Discord Bot.

 ## 1. Create a Discord App